Audio and video

 Here you can listen to Heaney read from, and talk about, his translations of Beowulf, of Robert Henryson's poems, and the Middle English 'Names of the Hare'.
 Heaney also reads a poem by William Dunbar, probably a graduate of the University of St Andrews.

-Poet Douglas Dunn in interview with Robert Crawford
+Poet Douglas Dunn in conversation with Robert Crawford

 Douglas talks about his life, work, friendship with Philip Larkin, love of jazz, Byron, teaching writing at St Andrews, and living in Hull and Dairsie.

-Chris Jones - Pete Seeger and the ubi sunt motif
+Chris Jones discusses Pete Seeger and the ubi sunt motif

-31 January 2014, following the death of Pete Seeger, Chris Jones appeared on Radio 3's The Verb, talking to Ian McMillan about the medieval poetic ubi sunt device in relation to Seeger's song 'Where Have All the Flowers Gone?'
-Chris's piece starts at 34:06.
+On 31 January 2014, following the death of Pete Seeger, Chris Jones appeared on BBC Radio 3's The Verb, talking to Ian McMillan about the medieval poetic ubi sunt device in relation to Seeger's song 'Where Have All the Flowers Gone?'
+Chris' piece starts at 34:06.

 The 15th-century poet William Dunbar was probably a graduate of the University of St Andrews.
 One of his most famous poems is a 'flyting' between himself and a friend, the poet Walter Kennedy.
 A 'flyting' was a kind of medieval poetic duel, in which poets strove to out-insult each other.